MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

 ms.date: 8/6/2021
 ms.custom:
 ms.reviewer:
-manager: laurawi
+manager: sekerawa
 appliesto:
 - HoloLens 2
 ---

-# External clients
+# Deploy cloud connected HoloLens 2 to external clients

 This guide is a supplement to the [Cloud Connected Deployment Guide](hololens2-cloud-connected-overview.md).
 It's used in situations where your organization wants to ship HoloLens 2 devices to an external client's facility for short or long-term use.
 The external client will log into the HoloLens 2 device using credentials provided by your organization, and use [Remote Assist](/dynamics365/mixed-reality/remote-assist/ra-overview) to contact your experts.
 This guide provides [general HoloLens 2 deployment recommendations](#general-deployment-recommendations) that are applicable to most external HoloLens 2 deployment scenarios and [common concerns](#common-concerns) that customers have when deploying Remote Assist for external use.